No indictments against Florida police over deadly force

 TALLAHASSEE (AP) - A Leon County grand jury declined to issue indictments against Tallahassee police officers involved in the shooting deaths of three people in separate incidents that helped ignite Black Lives Matter demonstrations in Florida’s capital city.

 Jurors concluded that the police officers were justified in using lethal force in the separate shootings of Mychael Johnson, Tony McDade and Wilbon Woodard, the Tallahassee Democrat reported.
-All three were Black.
+All three are Black.

 Activists called for a demonstration Saturday afternoon.